PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 observation-destination-only change and existing synthetic runtime contracts exercise all three owners.

+## Post-cleanup attention result characterization

+The next unit is limited to the two consecutive top-level observations after the post-cleanup SiNet pre-Add/Resize recovery composite: CSP attention NHWC cleanup and SA/PA MirrorPad NHWC propagation.
+Each owner returns exactly one bounded integer counter, receives the existing conversion-session layout state, and performs its existing positive-rewrite cleanup internally.
+Neither lowerer-local result is loaded.

+The CSP attention result contract now strictly expects the two exact `cleanup.post_cleanup.*` records, their owner expressions and adjacency, the preceding SiNet composite, the following post-SiNet BatchMatMul affine-input result, and removal of both unconsumed local targets.
+No production source changed.

+Validation completed sequentially under core-only `uv`: the related baseline is `14 passed in 0.88s`.
+The characterization must retain those passes plus one intentional strict expected failure until implementation.
+Targeted Ruff, bytecode compilation, and whitespace validation are required before the characterization checkpoint is committed and pushed.

+After that checkpoint, replace only the two mapping destinations, preserve all owner calls and surrounding composite boundaries, update structural contracts, run the sequential gates, document, commit, and push.
+Never create, update, or reopen a pull request.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: